-Recently, Meryl Streep quoted the late and great Carrie Fisher at the Golden Globes, “Take your broken heart, make it into art.”
+Recently, Meryl Streep quoted the late and great Carrie Fisher at the Golden Globes, saying, “Take your broken heart, make it into art.”

 Since the election in November, my creative life has stalled.
 Only this month have I gotten back into the swing of things by printing out my manuscript and starting a revision plan.
 And yesterday, I revised the first chapter.